 - a.
 The Preferential Procurement Policy Framework Act, 2000 (Act No. 5 of 2000); - b.
-The Broad-Based Black Economic Empowerment Act, 2003 (Act No. 53 of 2003) - c.
+Preferential Procurement Regulations, 2022 - c.
 The Construction Industry Development Board Act, 2000 (Act No. 38 of 2000) - "People with disabilities" has the meaning assigned to it in section 1 of the Employment Equity Act, 1998 (Act No. 55 of 1998); - "Person" includes reference to a juristic person; - "PPFA" refers to the Preferential Procurement Policy Framework Act, 2000 (Act 5 of 2000); - "Preferred bidder"- means any bidder who during the evaluation process scores the highest points and/or is recommendable for appointment. - "Preferential Procurement Paragraphs" means the paragraphs to the Preferential Procurement Policy Framework Act, 2000 (Act 5 of 2000) issued by the Minister of Finance on 20 January 2017. - "Price" means an amount of money tendered for goods or services, and includes all applicable taxes less all unconditional discounts;